unicodeveloper/laravel-cloudinary/README.md

 php artisan cloudinary:upload

 /**
- * Archive a group files and get the zipped downloadable url */ php artisan cloudinary:archive
+ * Generate an archive of a group of files and get the zipped downloadable url */ php artisan cloudinary:archive
 ```